AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/wf-timesheets-deactivated-users-available-in-approver-list.md

 ---
-title: "Timesheets: Deactivated users available when selecting timesheet approver"
+title: 'Timesheets: Deactivated users available when selecting timesheet approver'
-description: "When a user is creating a timesheet and attempts to assign an approver, the drop-down list includes deactivated users.
-If a deactivated user is selected, the timesheet is not saved and the user sees an error message."
+description: When a user is creating a timesheet and attempts to assign an approver, the drop-down list includes deactivated users.
+If a deactivated user is selected, the timesheet is not saved and the user sees an error message.
 hidefromtoc: yes
+exl-id: fc2b904e-38a7-4afb-a292-18e8cbf52b4d
 ---
 # Timesheets: Deactivated users available when selecting timesheet approver

 >[!NOTE]